alexclass/rn-redux/README.md

-# rn-redux
+# redux-class-01
-react redux udemy tutorial
+learning about redux